-- Future development of Downtown North will require a rezoning, there is debate over whether a new zone district needs to be created or if an existing zone district (Mixed Use or HCC) should be modified to fit the need. - Debate over how to transition from current industrial uses to the inclusion of light industrial/maker spaces in the future. - Parking requirements will drive what development looks like how to reduce parking requirements to create an urban neighborhood with affordability. - The developer is ready to submit an application as early as first quarter of 2022, but intends to understand the community vision for Downtown North through the Comp Plan update process. - Some participants liked the previous Wolf Lyon plan with a hotel use, others wanted to move away from that plan. - Located within Holy Cross territory, there is an opportunity to make this a carbon-neutral neighborhood. - Debate over the need for more commercial/retail in Downtown North don't want to pull energy away from Main Street. - Debate over the need for parks/open space on this property due to its proximity to existing parks - the focus should be on green connections north/south. - Most agree that the future of this area should not be single family residential. - Desire for flexibility with commercial/retail spaces to be used as residential based on market conditions.
+- Downtown North: - Future development of Downtown North will require a rezoning, there is debate over whether a new zone district needs to be created or if an existing zone district (Mixed Use or HCC) should be modified to fit the need. - Debate over how to transition from current industrial uses to the inclusion of light industrial/maker spaces in the future. - Parking requirements will drive what development looks like how to reduce parking requirements to create an urban neighborhood with affordability. - The developer is ready to submit an application as early as first quarter of 2022, but intends to understand the community vision for Downtown North through the Comp Plan update process. - Some participants liked the previous Wolf Lyon plan with a hotel use, others wanted to move away from that plan. - Located within Holy Cross territory, there is an opportunity to make this a carbon-neutral neighborhood. - Debate over the need for more commercial/retail in Downtown North don't want to pull energy away from Main Street. - Debate over the need for parks/open space on this property due to its proximity to existing parks the focus should be on green connections north/south. - Most agree that the future of this area should not be single family residential. - Desire for flexibility with commercial/retail spaces to be used as residential based on market conditions. - Downtown: - The HCC Zone District's parking and retail requirements have prevented infill development and need to be re-evaluated. - Building height restriction is limiting the ability to develop 3-story buildings, consider restricting the number of floor plates rather than building height.